Computer Systems Networking at Dunwoody College of Technology

 - Basic Certificate in Networking (Less Than 1 Year)

-Take a look at the following statistics related to the make-up of the networking majors at University of Minnesota - Twin Cities.
+Take a look at the following statistics related to the make-up of the networking majors at Dunwoody College of Technology.

-The following table and chart show the race/ethnicity for students who recently graduated from University of Minnesota - Twin Cities with a bachelor's in networking.
+The following table and chart show the race/ethnicity for students who recently graduated from Dunwoody College of Technology with a associate's in networking.

 |Race/Ethnicity||Number of Students|